Rays beat Blue Jays 5-3, win for 9th time in 10 games

+“He’s probably had more downs than ups to this point,” manager Kevin Cash said, “but like we’ve said to everybody: You’re here, you’re here to help us win and you can kind of forget the (first) five months of the season.

+We’ve put ourselves in position for the sixth month now.
+It’s all hands on deck.”

-ST. PETERSBURG, Fla.
-(AP) — Travis d’Arnaud and Daniel Robertson drove in runs with two outs in the eighth inning, helping the Tampa Bay Rays to a 5-3 win over the Toronto Blue Jays on Saturday night.
+Travis d’Arnaud and Robertson drove in the decisive runs with two outs in the eighth inning, helping Tampa Bay to its ninth win in 10 games.

-In the eighth, Jordan Romano (0-2) walked pinch-hitter J-Man Choi and Kevin Kiermaier hit a double.
+In the eighth, Jordan Romano (0-2) walked pinch-hitter Ji-Man Choi and Kevin Kiermaier hit a double.
 D’Arnoud lofted a pinch-hit sacrifice fly that scored pinch-runner Michael Brosseau and broke a 3-3 tie.
-Robertson, who had tied the game with an RBI double in the seventh, hit a single off Ryan Tepera that drove in Kiermaier with an insurance run.
+Robertson, whose double had tied the game in the seventh, hit a single off Ryan Tepera that drove in Kiermaier with an insurance run.

-Nick Anderson (5-4) got the win and Oliver Drake struck out three straight for his second save in three tries.

-The Rays won for the ninth time in 10 games as they battle Oakland and Cleveland for one of the two American League wild-card spots.
+Nick Anderson (5-4) got the win and Oliver Drake struck out three straight for his second save in three tries for the Rays, who are battling Oakland and Cleveland for the American League wild-card spots.

 The Blue Jays lost their six straight despite a strong outing by Anthony Kay in his major league debut.